bengie/poc-responsive-images/README.md

 1. You will save the end user a lot of bandwidth and thus money
 2. Your page size will decrease (see table below)
-3. Brwoser depends which image it will use depending bandwidth, screen resolution, connection speed, screen density, viewport width, ...
+3. Browser depends which image it will use depending bandwidth, screen resolution, connection speed, screen density, viewport width, ...
-4. thanks to art directio you gain a lot of control
+4. Thanks to art direction you gain a lot of control

 ### Contra